kbpoovanna-007/AI-Counsellor-Psychiatric-Chatbot/README.md

-# Title: Mindwave AI counsellor chatbot
+# Title: Mindwave AI Counsellor Chatbot

 This repository contains a web-based counseling application that uses LLaMA 3.2 and Langchain for providing automated counseling services.